Uniform non-autonomous basins of attraction: Introduction

 for all $n \ge 1$ and $z \in B(0; r) \subset \C^k$, then $\Omega_{\seq{f}}$ will be said to be a {\it uniform non-autonomous basin of attraction}.

 {\it Conjecture}: A uniform non-autonomous basin of attraction is biholomorphic to $\C^k$.

 A succinct summary of the various partial results obtained thus far that are related to this conjecture can be found in Peters--Smit \cite{PS:adaptive}.
 In addition, recent work of Forn\ae ss--Wold \cite{FW} shows that $\Omega_{\seq{f}}$ is elliptic and hence an Oka manifold.
+The following theorem is the main result of the present paper

 \begin{thm} A uniform non-autonomous basin of attraction is biholomorphic to $\C^k$. \end{thm}

 Combining \cite[Theorem 3.5]{FS} with the above theorem affirmatively answers Bedford's question, i.e.,